 The DCI Co-Conveners provide regular advice on and assist with the coordination and implementation of the overall initiative and with individual programs and components, particularly as they relate to their expertise and interests.
 Each co-convener is also responsible for monitoring and ensuring that the Initiative is making progress on accomplishing one of its five main goals.
 In 2020-2021, the Co-Conveners will be:

 - Byron McCrae, Dean of Students, Vice President of Student Affairs.
 Equipped with a PhD in Educational Leadership, Administration, and Policy and experience in improving student life at 10 different institutions, Dean McCrae is deeply committed to helping students navigate their way towards meaningful lives of leadership and service.
 Part of this work involves helping students identify and live by their own values, and thus he is well-equipped to monitor and ensure that the DCI accomplishes Goal #2: Reinforcing Humane Instincts.
-Dean McCrae will also play a leading role in the DCI’s Deliberation on Campus Program.
+Dean McCrae also plays a leading role in the DCI’s Deliberation on Campus Program.

 - Stacey Riemer, Associate Dean of Students, Director of the Center for Civic Engagement.
 With more than 20 years of experience teaching about and leading efforts related to community engagement and change, Dr. Riemer has collaborated with countless local organizations, student groups and faculty members on making new connections, learning relevant skills, and identifying common goals.
 She therefore has the expertise and experience to effectively monitor and ensure that the DCI accomplishes Goal #3: Building Meaningful Community.
-Riemer will also play a leading role in the DCI’s Deliberation in the Community Program, while also assisting with other DCI programs and components as needed.
+Dean Riemer also plays a key role in the DCI’s Deliberation in the Community Program, while also assisting with other DCI programs and components as needed.

 During the 2019-2020 academic year, the DCI Working Group and DCI Advisory Group, which collectively include over 30 faculty and students, were enormously helpful in providing advice and suggestions regarding the goals and direction of the initiative.
 Members of these groups came from a wide range of departments and programs, including Physics, Economics, Philosophy, Biology, Religion, Chemistry, Political Science, Anthropology, Theater, Communication Studies, Environmental Studies, Educational Studies, Gender and Sexuality Studies, Health and Human Values, the Writing Program, and the Center for Teaching and Learning.

-The DCI has also selected eleven Deliberative Citizenship Fellows for the 2020-2021 school year.
+The DCI also hosted eleven Deliberative Citizenship Fellows for the 2020-2021 school year.
 They include seven students, two faculty members, and two staff members who are immersing themselves in deliberative theory and methods, helping choose the issues for the year’s focus, facilitating robust deliberations on those issues, and recording their experiences as fellows and sponsors of these discussions.
 You can read some of their reflections on the DCI Blog.

 To learn more about what sparked the creation of the DCI, click here.